jundalisay/sp/content/en/social/supersociology/solutions/dogmism.md

 ## The Cause: Connecting ideas to other ideas, which are just remotely connected

-Since it is obvious that terrorist attacks are un-Islamic and anti-society, referring to such terrorists as ‘Islamic’ terrorists is a misnomer.
+Since it is obvious that terrorist attacks are un-Islamic and anti-society, referring to such terrorists as ‘Islamic’ terrorists would be a misnomer.

 <!-- It ultimately would be a fallacy since even terrorist groups are mini-societies themselves.